Help on the msnoise commands

 Usage: [OPTIONS]

-Upgrade the database from previous to a new version.
-This procedure adds new
+Upgrade the database from a previous version.

 Options: